mead-ml/mead-baseline/docs/baseline.md

 See more running options in [trainer.py](../mead/trainer.py).

-It is possible to use the Baseline models without mead as in this [example using tf estimators](../api-examples/tf-estimator.py).

 ## Baseline as an API

 The code provides a high-level Python API to access common deep-learning NLP approaches.